cziem/100-Days-Of-Writing/Your-only-shortcut-to-success.md

 - Surround yourself with friends who are success minded as yourself
 - Don't dwell on yesterday's victories.
 - Pay attention to your competitors.
 - Pay attention to your progress.
 See how you can keep track of your success here.
-[Tracking Success](https://www.linkedin.com/pulse/tracking-results-phavor-george)
+[Tracking Success](https://www.linkedin.com/pulse/tracking-results-phavor-george) on linkedin or [here](https://medium.com/ignyte/tracking-result-ab94f73d49cc) on medium
 - Be accountable to someone or a group of people